 We were on the phones, drumming up money from subscribers before the big pledge drive.
 We sat at adjoining desks for a couple of hours, giving the same scripted spiel over and over.
 I worked the list down from Abbot while she was coming up from Zymechus.

 I’d tried to catch her eye when we were introduced, but she showed no interest.
 While we worked, she didn’t look in my direction.
-That gave me a chance to look at her without the usual pseudo-casual eye-darting men do when they are checking out a woman they suspect wouldn’t appreciate it.
+That gave me a chance to gaze without the usual pseudo-casual eye-darting men do when they are checking out a woman they suspect wouldn’t appreciate it.

-She continued avoiding my gaze, so my attention drifted back to the series of short, almost identical phone calls that were ostensibly why I was at the station that night.
-At one point I realized we were making our pitches in unison.
-We had both paused for the same few seconds listening to a response and said, ”Uh-huh.”
+She continued avoiding my lingering invitation to interact, so my attention drifted back to the series of short, almost identical phone calls that were supposed to be the reason we were there.
+At one point I realized we were making a pitch in unison, both pausing the same few seconds for a response. ”Uh-huh,” we said together.
 Melanie looked up at me and smiled.
-In the next moment, we were quoting the same catch line from the list of prompts, in sync and with the same inflection: “Any additional amount will help.”
+In the next moment, we were quoting the same catch line from the list of prompts, in sync and with the same inflection.
+“Any additional amount will help.”
 It was too much and we started to laugh.
-Our hand-sets hit the cradles at the same time and she turned toward me for the first time.
+Our hand sets hit the cradles at the same time and she turned toward me for the first time.
 “One of us better change the tape,” she said, “or we’ll both be wasting our time.”
 Her voice was high and warm like a kiss on the forehead.

 The evening took off from there.
 As each of my calls ended, I would cheer her on with a smile and a nod.
 She began to do the same.

 I hadn’t shared a bed with anyone for longer than one night in over a year.
 For the last three months I’d been subsisting solely on the five sisters.
 That in itself was enough to sharpen my interest in Melanie, but she was also just my type.